 To provide a more in-depth knowledge for riders that have an interest in becoming a certified MSF 3-Wheel motorcycle safety instructor.
 Students will continue to explore safe concepts based on past riding experiences and current knowledge.
 Students will need to demonstrate their understanding of concepts by successfully conducting peer and student teaching in both the classroom and during riding sessions.

-Provides the most information for students interested in becoming a certified 3-Wheel MSF motorcycle safety instructor.
+Provides the most information for students interested in becoming a certified MSF 3-Wheel motorcycle safety instructor.
 Students need to have an in-depth background and knowledge of riding and the motorcycle industry.
-The course includes approximately 16 to 24 hours (certified MSF Safety Instructors) of training.
+The course includes approximately 16 to 24 hours of training.

 Students must be experienced riders.

-The course culminates when the students teach a complete 3-Wheel BRC to a group of new riders.
-The final requirement is to successfully complete student teaching to qualify for the 3-Wheel MSF instructor certification.
+The student is required to peer teach the 3-Wheel BRC curriculum to other classmates.
+The student is also required to successfully complete student teaching to a group of new riders to qualify for the MSF 3-Wheel instructor certification.